zowe/zowe.github.io/vNext.md

           6. We are very concerned about the new requirement "must use the “P” command to terminate Zowe instead of “C” to cancel because some users may simply use C out of habit.
 Can you review this decision with IBM and possibly consider an alternative?
         </button>
         <div id="questions-systems-6" class="w3-container faq-hide">
           <p>We can review with IBM - that said, we also have plans to help prevent accidental “C”- cancel commands.
 Why did we do this?
-Zowe components need specific resource and recovery management handling - the “P” command sends the proper signal to Zowe to ensure all components are shut down appropriately.</p>
+Zowe components need specific resource and recovery management handling - the “P” command sends the proper signal to Zowe to ensure all components are shut down appropriately.
+We'll investigate this more so many thanks for the feedback.</p>
         </div>
       </div>
       <div>